Palneelvaya/Pellet-Extruder/README.md

 ### 2.3 Constraints & Challenges
 - *Document limitations such as cost, size, power consumption, etc.*
+- Limited knowledge of electronics inside printer
+- Refurbishing the machine, removing old parts and integrating old chassis with new design

 ---

 ## 3. Development Log
 *(Use this section to record ongoing research, issues, and progress.
 Clean it up as the project solidifies.)*
+- Transfering electronics from another 3d printer to Volterra

 ### 3.1 Research Links & Resources
 | Date       | Link | Notes |